Engineering active motion in quantum matter: Non-dissipative Quantum Active Dynamics

 \subsection{Numerical results}

 Here, we provide additional numerical results for the MSD of non-dissipative quantum-active particle at short time for various $q$ in the trapping potential $V(x,t)$ set by Eq.~\eqref{eq:potential-q}.
-As in the results presented in the main text, the numerical calculations are performed in real space using finite difference discrete time steps of $dt=10^{-1} - 10^{-2}$ and spatial resolution of at least $dx=0.2$, while the MSD is averaged over $5 \times 10^2$ stochastic trajectories for each value of $q$ considered (see Sec.~\ref{sec:numerics} for the method).
+As in the results presented in the main text, the numerical calculations are performed in real space using finite difference discrete time steps of $dt=10^{-1} - 10^{-2}$ and spatial resolution of the quantum mechanical $x$-spectrum is at least $dx=0.2$, while the MSD is averaged over $5 \times 10^2$ stochastic trajectories for each value of $q$ considered (see Sec.~\ref{sec:numerics} for the method).

 We see in Fig.~\ref{fig:q} that the $ \vert \textrm{MSD} \vert $ scales as $t^4$ for $q \neq 2$ as the perturbation theory Sec.~\ref{sec:perturbation_theory} predicts.
 Moreover the transient localization effect characterized by a negatively signed MSD for $q<2$ is also further verified, suggesting that these novel quantum-active features are intricately dependent on the exponent of the trapping potential.